Were you injured in an accident that was not your fault?

 Yes.
 In reality, there are several factors that can have a bearing on whether a successful no win, no fee claim will be possible, including the type of accident, whether a minor was injured or whether causation can be established.

-We would be happy to give you a definitive answer.
-Speak to a legally trained expert now on 0800 612 7456.
-Alternatively, find out if you have a claim with our Online Claim Checker:
+We would be happy to give you a clearer answer.
+Speak to a legally trained expert now on 0800 376 1001.
+Alternatively, find out if you have a claim with our Online Claim Checker.

 The amount of money you could claim for your injury will depend on: